Edward Snowden in popular culture

-Edward Snowden in popular culture is part of the reactions to global surveillance disclosures made by Edward Snowden.
-His impact as a public figure has been felt in cinema, advertising, video games, literature, music, statuary, and social media.
+Edward Snowden is an American whistleblower, known for his disclosures of classified documents revealing the existence of global surveillance programs.
+The reactions to global surveillance disclosures have established Snowden in popular culture as a figure in cinema, advertising, video games, literature, music, statuary, and social media.

 Cinema

 Shorts

 Snowden's passage through Hong Kong inspired a local production team to produce a low-budget five-minute film titled Verax.
 The film, depicting the time Snowden spent hiding in the Mira Hotel while being unsuccessfully tracked by the CIA and China's Ministry of State Security, was uploaded to YouTube in June 2013.

 Feature films

 A dramatic thriller, Classified: The Edward Snowden Story, was released on September 19, 2014.
 This feature-length film, which was crowdfunded and offered as a free download, was directed by Jason Bourque and produced by Travis Doering.
 Actor Kevin Zegers played Edward Snowden, Michael Shanks played Glenn Greenwald and Carmen Aguirre played Laura Poitras.

 In 2014, film director Oliver Stone bought the rights to Time of the Octopus, a forthcoming novel based on Snowden's life and written by his Russian lawyer, Anatoly Kucherena.
 Stone said he would use both Kucherena's book and Luke Harding's nonfiction The Snowden Files for the screenplay of his movie, which began production later in 2014.
 Stone's biopic Snowden, which was released in September 2016, had Snowden portrayed by American actor Joseph Gordon-Levitt, with a short appearance by Snowden himself in the last few minutes of the film.
 Shortly before release, Stone said that Snowden should be pardoned, calling him a "patriot above all" and suggesting that he should run the NSA himself.

 Snowden appears briefly as a character in the 2018 comedy-thriller The Spy Who Dumped Me, in which he is played by British actor Tom Stourton.